Rhotanella: Distribution

 The species of Rhotanella are found in south-eastern Asia, ranging from New Guinea and the Solomon Islands in the east to the Asian mainland in the west.
 The range includes the Philippines and most parts of Indonesia.
 Most species have a restricted distribution to a small geographic area.
 However, Rhotanella lucida (Muir, 1915) has a wider distribution.
 It was originally described from eastern parts of Java, but has been also reported from the Philippines, Sumatra and Sulawesi.
-The distribution range of R. lucida might be even larger, as there is an image from Bangkok, Thailand on the internet.
-That location is not reflected in the map on the right.
+The distribution range of R. lucida appears to be even larger, as there are images from Thailand on the internet.